Columbus Traumatic Brain Injury Lawyers

 Our firm understands the challenges and emotions that TBI victims face, including being out of a job and having mounting medical bills.
 We strongly believe in holding the negligent parties responsible for your injuries.
 Our lawyers work to see that you are protected and get the compensation to which you may be entitled.

-Do you have a traumatic brain injury lawyer near me?
+Do you have a brain injury lawyer near me?

 Soroka & Associates is located at 503 South Front Street, Suite 205 in Columbus, conveniently located near Rt.
 23 and I-71.
 If you or your loved one is too injured to travel, we will come to your home or the hospital.

-Schedule the help you need by calling our Columbus TBI lawyers today
+Schedule the help you need by calling our Columbus traumatic brain injury lawyers

 Call us 614-358-6525 or use our contact form to get started.
 Our initial consultations are always free.
 We handle TBI claims on a contingency basis so you don’t have legal fees unless your claim settles or there is a verdict in your favor.